-The Group has obligations to its employees for pension benefits and other post-employment benefits in most countries where it operates (see section 2.6 of this document).
+Arkema has obligations to its employees for pension benefits and other post-employment benefits in most countries where it operates (see section 2.6 of this document).
 These obligations could:

-- exceed its related provisions if the actuarial assumptions used were inaccurate or if regulations changed; or - result in asset shortfalls in certain countries where the Group operates, particularly the United States and the United Kingdom, in the event of an adverse trend in the financial markets.
+- exceed its related provisions if the actuarial assumptions used were inaccurate or if regulations changed; or - result in asset shortfalls in certain countries where Arkema operates, particularly the United States and the United Kingdom, in the event of an adverse trend in the financial markets.

-The Group's objective is to minimize this risk by opting for defined contribution plans wherever possible.
+Arkema's objective is to minimize this risk by opting for defined contribution plans wherever possible.
 Thus:

-- the main defined benefit plans have been closed to new entrants for a number of years, or more recently in the case of the Bostik plans in the United Kingdom.
-In some cases, the plans have also been closed to further accrual; - certain plans have been the subject of a transfer of pension rights to insurance institutions, in particular in France and the Netherlands; and - the management of assets allocated to cover employee pension benefit obligations in some host countries, when such requirements exist, is outsourced to qualified professionals and controlled by independent trustees who themselves use the services of recognized professionals.
+- the main defined benefit plans have been closed to new entrants, sometimes for a number of years, and in some cases to further accrual too; - certain plans have been the subject of a transfer of pension rights to insurance institutions, in particular in France and the Netherlands; and - the management of assets allocated to cover employee pension benefit obligations in some host countries, when such requirements exist, is outsourced to qualified professionals and controlled by independent trustees who themselves use the services of recognized professionals.

-For further details, see note 19 to the consolidated financial statements at 31 December 2016 in section 4.3.3 of this document.
+For further details, see note 18 to the consolidated financial statements at 31 December 2017 in section 4.3.3 of this document.